K-Schubert/strava-analytics/README.md

 Activities for a selected timeframe are analyzed to determine different rider factors and how the rider has been training.

 # Ride Type Classification
-Every ride is analyzed and training impact is determined individually to assess the impact of training during a block.
+Every ride is analyzed and training impact is determined to assess rider strengths and weaknesses.

 # Rider Type Classification
 Based on the Ride Type Classification, a rider type profile is determined that most suits the rider.